Cyfrin/aderyn/nyth/readme.md

 ### Command to create a bot
-cargo run --bin nyth -- init ../scarybots/spiderbot
+cargo run --bin nyth -- init ../scarybots/spiderbot cd ../scarybots/spiderbot

 ### Command to add an issue detector
-cargo run --bin nyth -- new issue ../scarybots/spiderbot/src/scarey_events
+cargo run --bin nyth -- new issue scarey_events

 ### Command to add a reusable detector
-cargo run --bin nyth -- new reusable ../scarybots/spiderbot/src/get_all_events_from_a_cotract
+cargo run --bin nyth -- new reusable get_all_events_from_a_cotract